Discrete Calculus of Finite Sequences: Finite Sequences

 \begin{definition} The \textit{middle operation} $\oM$ is defined by his action in a sequence $S=\Sq{s}$ of length $n>0$ as follows: The subsequence $\oM S$ is called the \textit{middle} of $S$. \end{definition}

 \begin{remark} If a sequence $R$ have a unit length.
 Hence $\oT R$, $\oB R$ and $\oM R$ are equal to the empty sequence that we will denote by $(\varnothing)$.
-Any operation above are defined for empty sequences, but we can extend all definitions, such that, we have
+None of the above operation are defined for empty sequences, but its definitions can be extend, such that,

 \end{remark}